groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/download-files-amazon-s3-aws-sdk-java-groupdocs-signature/_index.md

 ```

 **What's Happening Here:**
 - `BasicAWSCredentials`: Stores your access key and secret key
 - `AmazonS3ClientBuilder`: Creates an S3 client configured for your region and credentials
 - `.withRegion()`: Specifies which AWS region your bucket is in (important for performance and cost)
 - `.build()`: Actually creates the client object

 **Region Note:** Use the region where your S3 bucket lives.
 Common options include `Regions.US_EAST_1`, `Regions.US_WEST_2`, `Regions.EU_WEST_1`, etc.

-### Step 2: Download the File
+### java s3 transfer manager – Step 2: Download the File

 Now that we have an authenticated S3 client, let's download a file: